awslabs/aws-iot-greengrass-component-kvs-webrtc/README.md

    - (Optionally) [Validate](https://edgecv.workshop.aws/spells/validate-ggv2.html) your installation
    - and (Optional) learn how to [Deploy](https://edgecv.workshop.aws/spells/deploy-component.html) a Component

-* [Install Docker](https://docs.docker.com/engine/install/) on the Greengrass Core.
+* [Docker Installed](https://docs.docker.com/engine/install/) on the Greengrass Core so that the Greengrass user (`ggc_user`), and optionally other users, can run docker containers.
 (Optionally) Install Docker on a build machine with compatible ISA.
 * an AWS Account, If you don't have one, see [Set up an AWS account](https://docs.aws.amazon.com/greengrass/v2/developerguide/setting-up.html#set-up-aws-account)
 * AWS CLI v2 [installed](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with permissions to